-Figure 4 - Proposed Water Infrastructure for the Dixon 257 Project
+Figure 4 - Proposed Water Infrastructure for the The Campus Project

-Figure 4 shows the water infrastructure proposed as part of the Dixon 257 project.
+Figure 4 shows the water infrastructure proposed as part of the Campus project.
 Note that the proposed water main alignments and well location differ from Figure 3.
-The Dixon 257 project will follow the intention of the WSMP by providing a new well within the North Zone and extending the water distribution system up to the northern boundary of parcel.
-However, the water main alignments will differ from the WSMP and only one connection will be provided to Vaughn Road rather than two.
-The second connection for the first phase of development will be at the well site.
+The Campus project will follow the intention of the WSMP by providing a new well within the North Zone and extending the water distribution system up to the northern boundary of parcel.
+However, the water main alignments will differ from the WSMP slightly.
+One connection will be provided to Vaughn Road.
+A second connection will also be provided.
+Three options for the second connection are shown on Figure 4 (dashed red lines).
+To limit the impacts on the City's existing water system during construction, the new 1,500 gpm well and water pipelines included in The Campus project will be constructed and in operation prior to beginning construction of other buildings withing the project.
+Infrastructure that is not susceptible to fire (like roads and underground utilities) can be constructed prior to the well and water pipelines being fully constructed and connected to the City's existing water system.
+In addition, construction water trucks will be limited to filling between the hours of 9 AM and 4 PM, which do not correspond to the other peak demands on the water system.

 Exhibit 2 is the Water Plan and Shed Map.
-It shows the water infrastructure proposed as part of the Dixon 257 project in more detail than Figure 4, as well as the water supply sheds which will be discussed in Section 6.
+It shows the water infrastructure proposed as part of the Campus project in more detail than Figure 4, as well as the water supply sheds which will be discussed in Section 6.
 The proposed well will be based on Detail DF-6 from the Dixon Engineering Design Standards.
 This detail is provided as Exhibit 3.